 Established in 1976, the Charlottesville Track Club (CTC) is the driving force behind running in Central Virginia.

-Each year, the CTC directs some of the most popular local races including the New Year's Day 5K, Charlottesville Women's 4 Miler, Charlottesville Ten Miler, Bruce Barnes Mile, All-Comers Summer Track Meet Series, and Rivanna Greenbelt Marathon & Half Marathon.
+Each year, the CTC directs some of the most popular local races including the New Year's Day 5K, Charlottesville Women's 4 Miler, Charlottesville Ten Miler, Bruce Barnes Mile, and All-Comers Summer Track Meet Series.

 These well-organized, not-for-profit races attract thousands of runners and raise hundreds of thousands of dollars for local charities annually.